naaman10/gatsby-starter-netlify-cms/src/pages/index.md

 title: Manchester Paediatric Dentistry Student Society
 image: /img/dentist-home.jpeg
 heading: Our Mission
-subheading: Educating children in oral health & delivering paediatric dental education to dental students
+subheading: Educating children in oral health & delivering paediatric dental education
 description: "MPDSS is a new society created by Manchester University dental students.
 More than 1 in 3 five year olds across Greater Manchester experience tooth decay – well above the England national average of 25%.
 Our society aims